About Our MER Program

 - Small class sizes allow students to work closely with professors and peers to get the most from their learning experiences.

-- Full-time study allows most students to complete our MER in one year.
-Part-time study options allow you to finish your degree on your own schedule.
+- Part-time study options allow you to finish your degree on your own schedule.

 - An interdisciplinary approach enhances student learning as issues are discussed from two distinct, but equally relevant, perspectives.